 A day on your safari will probably be quite different from your norm.
 On safari you rise with the sun and get out on an early morning drive, usually in an open 4×4 game vehicle.
 Drives take place at these time because that’s when game is most likely to be active.
 They’ll be on the hunt before the heat of the day sets in.
 Your experienced ranger is on hand to give you a deeper understanding of the wildlife.
 And the natural cycles of the bush.
 Words cannot describe the thrill of tracking a leopard on the hunt.
 Or observing a breeding herd of elephants at a waterhole.

 At some camps, you may be able to take part in a morning bush walk instead of a game drive.
-Again mornings are best for walking because its cooler then and you can walk in comfort.
-Similarly you may take a game drive but opt to do a shorter 45-60 minute walk for part of the time.
-Bush breakfasts are a speciality at some lodges.
+Again mornings are best for walking because its cooler, so you can walk in comfort.
+Similarly you may take the morning game drive.
+But opt to do a shorter 45-60 minute walk for part of the time.
+Bush breakfasts out in the reserve are a speciality at some safari lodges.

 Some camps are able to offer other forms of safari activity such as horse-riding safaris, safaris by mountain bike or other specialist activities like mekoro trips in Botswana or canoe safaris in Zambia and Zimbabwe.

 Relaxing in the middle of the day

 After the early start you then have a relaxing time in the middle of the day.
-If you want you can continue to be active, perhaps taking a short nature walk with your ranger.
+Sometimes you can continue to be active, perhaps taking a short nature walk with your ranger.
 Alternatively you can enjoy a spot of more relaxed game-viewing from your deck, take a dip in the pool or enjoy a good book in the lounge.
 Depending on the lodge setting, sometimes the game-viewing from your deck can be as exhilarating as that from your game vehicle.

-Some larger lodges have a small spa or treatment room or even a mobile spa so that you can enjoy a relaxing massage on the deck of your chalet before your bed and book beckon for a nice little siesta.
+Some larger lodges have a small spa treatment room or even a mobile spa so that you can enjoy a relaxing massage on the deck of your chalet.
+Before your bed and book beckon for a nice little siesta.